-When planning all of the things to do at Great Sand Dunes National Park, consider staying the night to give you plenty of time for all your adventures.
+When planning things to do at Great Sand Dunes National Park, consider staying the night to give you plenty of time for all your adventures.
 Here are just a few of the best places to stay nearby:

 There are a handful of campgrounds at or near the Great Sand Dunes National Park.
-Piñon Flats Campground is located in the park, and it an easy walk to the dunes.
+Piñon Flats Campground is located in the park, and it is an easy walk to the dunes.
 With front-row views of the dunes, complete with flush toilets, this campground books up quickly.
-If you can’t get a site at Piñon Flats, there are first-come, first-served campsites at nearby San Luis State Wildlife Area and Zapata Falls Campground.
-Backcountry campers might be able to secure a permit for camping right on the dunes or at one of the designated sites that are accessible by 4WD.
+If you can’t get a site at Piñon Flats, there are first-come, first-served campsites at the nearby San Luis State Wildlife Area and Zapata Falls Campground.
+Backcountry campers might be able to secure a permit for camping right on the dunes or at one of the designated sites, accessible only by 4WD.

 Not a camper?
-The town of Alamosa is just under a 45-minute drive from the dunes and has a handful of basic hotel accommodations like the Best Western, Holiday Inn Express & Suites, and Fairfield Inn & Suites.
+The town of Alamosa is just under a 45-minute drive from the dunes.
+It has a handful of basic hotel accommodations like the Best Western, Holiday Inn Express & Suites, and Fairfield Inn & Suites.

-Or make your visit truly unique and stay in a yurt or tipi at the Joyful Journey Hot Springs Spa or on a working ranch at Zapata Ranch.
+Or make your visit unique and stay in a yurt or tipi at the Joyful Journey Hot Springs Spa or on a working ranch at Zapata Ranch.
 This little piece of paradise is just a 40-minute drive north of the Sand Dunes.

 Have you been to the Sand Dunes?
-Let us know your favorite things to do at Great Sand Dunes National Park in the comments!
+Send us a message with your favorite things to do at Great Sand Dunes National Park!